-All religions are deeply embedded with humane perspective, ethical values and principles.
+All religions are deeply embedded with a humane perspective, ethical values, and principles.
 We follow religion what is told to us and as followers, we come up with questions.
 Often, religious practices or preachers forbid us from asking questions.
-In fact, in the interest of your faith, you should question your tenets or those who impart those principles of religion and at times, we should oppose something that does not appeal to our morals or sense of judgment.
+In fact, in the interest of your faith, you should question your tenets or those who impart those principles of religion and at times, we should oppose something that does not appeal to our morals or sense of justice.
 Science, Arts or Spirituality would cease to grow if we don’t oppose our Guru.
-That opposition has an element of obeisance and regards of highest kind, since the Guru is the one who provides us that eternal milieu for growth and realization.
+That opposition has an element of obeisance and regards of the highest kind since the Guru is the one who provides us that eternal milieu for growth and realization.
 More on the importance of asking questions to understand your faith.

 The Importance of Guru